Pazi made haste to cross the street, but her brother's hold prevented it.

 And yet surely enough Bernard's gave way as well, as he let out a hearty chuckle.
 "Yeah, I know you're Pazi," he finally gave in.
 "The cutest little kid I know."

 The girl gazed up at her brother, her wide smile still up there.
 "Really?" she asked.
 "You mean it?"

 Bernard propped his hand upon his hip, and threw a look of disbelief on his face.
 "Of course I mean it!" he said.

 The two continued to awkwardly waddle, but Bernard rolled with it.
-He placed his now-free hand upon Pazi's head, and tussled her vibrant blonde hair.
-"Thanks kid," he said.
-He didn't know why she found his statement so flattering though; he told her how cute she was practically every day.
+He placed his now-free hand upon Pazi's head and tussled her vibrant blonde hair.
+"Thanks kid," he said, though he didn't know why she found his statement so flattering.
+He told her how cute she was practically every day.

-And so the amusement continued, until the happy siblings would reach their destination.
+And so the amusement would continue, until the happy siblings reached their destination.

 "We're here!" she cheered, pumping a tiny fist into the air.

 Her brother struggled to advance.
 "Yes," he breathed.
 "I can *huff* see that."